mschoeffel/Spring-Hibernate/src/spring/SpringBoot/README.md

 </dependency>
 ```

 This simple extension allows you to be more productive when programming spring boot applications, because for example there is no need anymore to recompile your whole application everytime you change the code.
-The devtool extension will automatically compile and restart theapplication whenever you make changes on the code.
+The devtool extension will automatically compile and restart the application whenever you make changes on the code.